-While WhatsApp thrived under Facebook, growing from 450 million users at the time of acquisition in 2014 to over 1.6 billion at the time of writing, the founders of WhatsApp ended up leaving Facebook over disagreements on the monetization future of WhatsApp, with one of them not even sticking around for his shares to vest.
+While WhatsApp thrived under Facebook, growing from 450 million monthly active users at the time of acquisition in 2014 to over 2 billion monthly active users, the founders ended up leaving Facebook over disagreements on the monetization direction of WhatsApp, with one of them not even sticking around for his shares to vest.

 How WhatsApp Started?

-Before starting WhatsApp in 2009, both Jan Kaoum & Brian Acton, worked together in Yahoo for 9 years, from 1998 to 2007.
-In the period between leaving Yahoo and starting WhatsApp, both of them even applied for jobs in Facebook, but got rejected.
+Before starting WhatsApp in 2009, both Jan Kaoum & Brian Acton, worked together at Yahoo for 9 years, from 1998 to 2007.
+In the period between leaving Yahoo and starting WhatsApp, both of them even applied for jobs in Facebook but got rejected.

 WhatsApp was born in January 2009, after the founders purchased an iPhone & realized that the app industry was an untapped market poised to grow.
 This was back when the Apple App store had only been around six months since its launch on 10th July 2008.